rmcondor/scraping-examples-graphs/README.md

-# Web Scraping Repository (only a gallery of my work)
+# Web Scraping Repository and Gallery

 This repository contains various examples of web scraping projects using different tools and techniques.
 The datasets are mainly of Peruvian pages and files.